madara637/hexapeek/README.md

 # diskpeek

-Small command line tool for Linux that scans a directory and shows you what's taking up the most space.
-I got tired of running `du -sh */ | sort -h` every time my disk filled up so I wrote this instead.
+Small command line tool for Linux that scans a directory and shows you what's taking up the most space

 ## build